vaiels/Enhanced_Steam_Standalone/README.md

 With that principle in mind, and using these software (or similar ones), you can do the following things:

+- Use Enhanced Steam with _any_ browser you want, transparently.
 - Serve Enhanced Steam for a whole network (a LAN for example)

 FixMe